wolfflucas/react-query-optimistic-updates/README.md

 # How to run

-Use this repo is pretty simple:
+Using this repo is pretty simple:

 1. Run `yarn install`
 2. Run `yarn dev`